cgalli/ATMOS_6910_2018/lecture10.md

 ... and so on.

 The goal is almost always to accomplish a task efficiently and practical without extra "junk" code or structure and organization.

+In atmospheric science, more specifically thermodynamics, we are often interested in finding points of equilibrium.
+Approaching the effective design of software to accomplish any given task is also an exercise of finding a balanced point.